kafka4beam/sasl_auth/README.md

 sasl_auth
 =====

-sasl_auth is a simple wrapper for cyrus sasl library (https://cyrusimap.org/docs/cyrus-sasl/2.1.23/programming.php) It helps to implement SASL GSSAPI auth mechanism support in your erlang application.
+sasl_auth is a simple wrapper for [cyrus sasl library](https://www.cyrusimap.org/sasl/).
+It helps to implement SASL GSSAPI auth mechanism support in your Erlang application.

 Dependencies
 -----